ar-nelson/lcon/README.md

 #### Bulleted Lists

 LCON also supports indentation-sensitive lists, silimar to YAML's bulleted lists.
-While YAML uses the `-` character as a bullet, LCON uses `.`.
+Like YAML, it uses the `-` character as a bullet.

     "list"
-      . "first item"
+      - "first item"
-      . "key1" "value1"
+      - "key1" "value1"
         "key2" "value2"
-      . "third item"
+      - "third item"

 LCON also interprets bullets at the same indentation depth as a key to be under that key, allowing two-space indentation.

     "list"
-    .
-1
+    - 1
-    . "nested list"
+    - "nested list"
-      .
-10
+      - 10
-      .
-20
+      - 20
-      .
-30
+      - 30
-    .
-3
+    - 3

 To nest a list as an element of another list, start a new line immediately after a bullet.

-    .
+    -
-      .
-5
+      - 5
-      .
-10
+      - 10
-    .
+    -
-      .
-50
+      - 50
-      .
-100
+      - 100

-A bullet must be the first non-whitespace chartacter on a line, and must be surrounded by whitespace; a `.` connected to other characters will be interpreted as part of a number or unquoted string.
+A bullet must be the first non-whitespace chartacter on a line, and must be surrounded by whitespace; a `-` connected to other characters will be interpreted as part of a number or unquoted string.

 #### Comma Matching